 I canceled a service after the free trial period, but the merchant continues to charge my checking account every month.
 How can I stop this?

-You can ask your bank to place a stop payment on a pre-authorized transaction.
-To stop payment, you need to notify your bank at least three business days before the transaction is scheduled to be made.
+Another possible step to consider is to ask your bank to place a stop payment on a pre-authorized transaction.
+To stop payment, you need to notify your bank at least three business days before the transaction is scheduled to be made and your bank may charge a fee.
 The notice to stop the transaction may be made orally or in writing.
 A bank can require written confirmation of an oral stop payment request.
-If the written confirmation is not received within 14 days of the oral notice, the oral stop payment order ceases to be effective.
+If that written confirmation is not received within 14 days of the oral notice, the oral stop payment order ceases to be effective.